 Skills Analysis Notes

 Similar to the offensive line, this LB unit has been battered with injuries.
 Regardless, these linebackers have been horrendous in coverage.
 As a result, teams have enjoyed tremendous success targeting players like Nathan Gerry in coverage.
-However, Duke Riley, Alex Singleton, and Shaun Bradley are a solid group that could bolster this team later in the year.
+However, Duke Riley, Alex Singleton, and T.J.
+Edwards are a decent group.
+Still, Philly desperately needs to draft a high-end MLB.

 Controlling Field Position